tuyenl/Form-Validator/readme.md

     - email
     - password
     - password confirmation
-* Create Submit for form
+* Create Submit button for form

+## Part2 - Style Form with Css
+* Create color variable for success and error
+* Align Container in the centre and have text aligned centre
+* Adjust border and padding for all input and container
+* Create box-shadow around the container
+* Style the button